American Forts: East

 (1753 - 1754), near Bagley ?

 A French stockaded fur trading post built by Joseph Marin, located on the Mississippi River about four French leagues below the mouth of the Wisconsin River.
-Possibly sited on French Island south of town.
+Possibly sited on French Island south of town, across from the mouth of Sandy Creek.

 (1682), near Prairie du Chien